maplant/al-jabr/README.md

 `aljabar` supports Vectors and Matrices of any size and will provide implementations for any mathematic operations that are supported by their scalars.
-Additionally, aljabar can leverage Rust's type system to ensure that operations are only applied to values that are the correct size.
+Additionally, aljabar can leverage Rust's type system to ensure that operations are only applied to values that are the correct size. `aljabar` can do while remaining no-std compatible.

 `aljabar` relies heavily on unstable Rust features such as const generics and thus requires nightly to build.